 Eligibility is determined at the end of each five-week marking period.
 Any student who fails two or more subjects at the end of any five-week report, or at the end of any marking period, is considered to be ineligible and in academic jeopardy, and will be placed on Ineligibility.
 However, the student is given an opportunity to re-establish academic eligibility if s/he pursues the terms of the Eligibility Contract as outlined below.
-A student who chooses this option will be allowed to practice and/or perform in scheduled events even while engaged in the Academic Intervention process.
+A sfor the period of one week exclusive of vacation, starting at the time s/he is declared ineligible.
+If a student receives a third verified penalty referral the student will be ineligible for three consecutive weeks; after a fourth verified referraltudent who chooses this option will be allowed to practice and/or perform in scheduled events even while engaged in the Academic Intervention process.